 Introduction to Interactive Chart in Excel

 Visualizations in graphical form tell the story better than any other form.
 But an interactive chart is even better.
-The interactive chart makes visualization better and user-friendly.
+The interactive chart makes visualization better and more user-friendly.
 When a user clicks on a value, then the result is shown.
 For example, if the chart is showing “Sales” on the chart and a user wants to see the “Profit”, then by clicking on the “Profit” shows the “Profit” chart accordingly.
 In this way, the interactive chart works.
-Charts can be filled with different colors for eye-catching.
+Charts can fill with different colors for eye-catching.
 Every organization needs this chart, and a data analyst works on such charts to make it more interactive and visually friendly.
-This type of chart is mostly used in finance models where a business needs to understand its loss and profits.
+This chart type is mostly used in finance models where a business needs to understand its loss and profits.
 This type of chart can be plotted in many visualization software, including MS Excel.
 Charts in Excel is comparatively easier.

 Methods to Build an Interactive Chart

-Let’s discuss some methods of building an Interactive chart in excel.
+Let’s discuss some methods of building an Interactive chart in Excel.